freenas/freenas-docs/userguide/storage.rst

    Viewing Available Snapshots

-The listing will include the name of the volume or dataset, the name of each snapshot, and the amount of used and referenced data, where:
+The listing includes the name of the volume or dataset, the name of each snapshot, and the amount of used and referenced data.

-**Used:** indicates the amount of space consumed by this dataset and all of its descendants.
+**Used** is the amount of space consumed by this dataset and all of its descendants.
 This value is checked against the dataset's quota and reservation.
 The space used does not include the dataset's reservation, but does take into account the reservations of any descendent datasets.
 The amount of space that a dataset consumes from its parent, as well as the amount of space that are freed if this dataset is recursively destroyed, is the greater of its space used and its reservation.
-When a snapshot is created, its space is initially shared between the snapshot and the filesystem, and possibly with previous snapshots.
+When a snapshot is created, the space is initially shared between the snapshot and the filesystem, and possibly with previous snapshots.
 As the filesystem changes, space that was previously shared becomes unique to the snapshot, and is counted in